or-carmeli/or-carmeli/README.md

 # Or Carmeli 👋

-I work on Kubernetes systems in production, with a focus on debugging and failures.
+DevOps Engineer working with Kubernetes and production systems.

-I build tools around incident scenarios, inspired by real production cases.
+I build tools around debugging and incident scenarios, inspired by real production cases.

-Most tools focus on how systems should work.
-I’m more interested in what happens when they don’t.

 ## What I'm building

-- KubeQuest: Kubernetes learning based on real-world scenarios, focusing on how systems behave under failure
+- KubeQuest: Kubernetes learning based on real-world scenarios, with a focus on how systems behave under failure
-- War Room: step-by-step incident investigation simulator that mirrors real debugging workflows
+- War Room: step-by-step incident investigation simulator that reflects real debugging workflows

 ## Focus